Coast

 Figure 3.
 Coastal mixing of sediments and nutrients at Lio Piccolo, Venice Lagoon, Italy, 2024 (Photo: Mette Juhl Jessen).

-On maps, the coast is often rendered as a line.
-A coastline.
-A line that communicates a land-sea division in a measurable and manageable moment.
+At times, this dynamic complexity is condensed into an extreme simplicity: the map’s coastline.
+A line that communicates a land-sea division in a measurable and manageable moment, separating land-based structures of private ownership from seawards systems of commons.
 A line from which the sea is on one side, and land is on the other.
-A line on which the sea is considered sea on one side, and a flood on the other.

 Figure 4.
 Coastline (orange) representing a boundary between sea and land, whether natural or artificial, but excluding harbours (grey).
 Coastline 2024, Dragør, Denmark.
 Data: Danish Geodata Agency.

-Aksel Sandemose’s sailor in Ankomst approaches the coast from at sea: “I stood on the deck and felt the seafarer’s old joy, when he sees the coast he is aiming for.
-The joy hovers over my head, and I bring the holy spirit down with a shot of hail”, taking down a seagull (translated from Sandemose 1953, 84).
+The coast can be a term to think with, but it is also always a physical space.
+A place of various sensations and agendas: cliffs and dunes, tidal flats and barrier islands, windswept and sheltered spaces, hidden coasts buried under reclamation or geological processes, breeding grounds and habitats, hard concrete edges, quays, harbors and seawalls.
+It can be approached from above and from within, from sea and from land.
+The shift of environments which the line demarcates, is not just abstract, but also felt.
+These differences can induce longings, a sensation of yearning, as when Aksel Sandemose’s sailor approaches the coast from the sea: “I stood on the deck and felt the seafarer’s old joy, when he sees the coast he is aiming for.
+The joy hovers over my head, and I bring the holy spirit down with a shot of hail” – taking down a seagull (translated from Sandemose 1953, 84).

-Or it can be approached from land, as when Karen Blixen (under the pseudonym Isak Dinesen) lets the young lieutenant Boris in The Monkey exclaim:
+This also holds in reverse, when the approach is from land, as when Karen Blixen (under the pseudonym Isak Dinesen), lets the young lieutenant Boris in The Monkey exclaim:

 There is nothing for which you feel such a great longing as for the sea.
 The passion of man for the sea [...] is unselfish.
 He cannot cultivate it; its water he cannot drink; in it he dies.
 Still, far from the sea, you feel part of your own soul dying, disappearing, like a jellyfish thrown on dry land (1934, 149).